-Kittle Group assisted a client with preparation of a successful tender to the Home Office for the management, operation, and maintenance of the Gatwick Immigration Removal Centre, providing secure accommodation for high and low risk detainees across two sites, Brook House and Tinsley House.
-Tinsley House also had accommodation for families with children pending their departure from the UK.
+We assisted a client with preparation of a successful tender to the Home Office.
+The bid was for the management, operation, and maintenance of the Gatwick Immigration Removal Centre, providing secure accommodation for high and low risk detainees across two sites, Brook House and Tinsley House.

-Our support extended across both the Invitation to Tender, Negotiation, and Best and Final Offer (BAFO) stages and lasted some 6 months.
-For this tender, we supplied a team of four writers, working closely with the client’s bid team of subject matter experts to storyboard each of the Home Office’s questions to ensure the responses reflected their proposal solution for the operation of the centres.
+Our support extended across both the ITT, Negotiation, and Best and Final Offer (BAFO) stages and lasted 6 months.
+For this tender, we supplied a team of four writers, working closely with the client’s bid team of subject matter experts to storyboard each of the Home Office’s questions to ensure the responses reflected their proposed solution for the operation of the centres.

-Kittle Group was commissioned by a FTSE top 100 client to support this strategically important bid for a contract with the Ministry of Justice.
-The service, valued at £800m, involved escorting adult prisoners and young offenders between police stations, prisons, and courts, and to hold them securely in custody suites in court houses and to then escort them into court.
+We were commissioned by a FTSE top 100 client to support this strategically important bid for a contract with the Ministry of Justice.
+The service, valued at £800m, involved escorting adult prisoners and young offenders between police stations, prisons, and courts, and to hold them securely in custody suites.

-This was a successful project for the client, winning the contract, its largest international contract to date.
+This was a successful project for the client; its largest international contract to date.

-Our approach included establishing client subject matter experts for each question, collating information through research and interview, and producing draft responses for their review.
-We took feedback from this review process and refined the responses, cross-checking between them for consistency and compliance with the Department of Corrections’ requirements.
+We took feedback from the review process and refined the responses, cross-checking between them for consistency and compliance with the Department of Corrections’ requirements.

-A FTSE top 100 client commissioned Kittle Group to support its tender for the operation and maintenance of the UK’s first resettlement prison in Northamptonshire.
-Our support extended to helping the client to successfully join the Ministry of Justice’s Prisons Framework, and then through the Selection Questionnaire (SQ), Invitation to Negotiate (ITN), and Best and Final Offer (BAFO) stages.
+A FTSE top 100 client commissioned us to support its tender for the operation and maintenance of the UK’s first resettlement prison in Northamptonshire.
+We supported our client in joining the Ministry of Justice’s Prisons Framework; through the Selection Questionnaire, Invitation to Negotiate (ITN), and Best and Final Offer (BAFO) stages.

-Questions included: mobilisation; resettlement activities; developing health and social care with the NHS and Local Authorities; working with stakeholders; development of a new integrated IT system; facilities management; and recruitment, retention, and training.
+Questions included: mobilisation; resettlement activities; developing health and social care with the NHS and Local Authorities; working with stakeholders; developing a new integrated IT system; facilities management; and recruitment, retention, and training.

 This was a successful project for the client with a high-quality bid that met the Ministry of Justice’s requirements.

-A FTSE 250 commissioned Kittle Group to support preparation of a bid for a highly-contested contract to operate a new immigration removal centre designed for women.
+A FTSE 250 company commissioned us to support the preparation of a bid for a highly-contested contract to operate a new immigration centre designed for women.

-We used our extensive experience supporting custody contracts in the immigration sector to understand the Home Office’s requirements and then to work through them with the client to develop their narrative and responses to each bid question.
+We used our extensive experience supporting custody contracts in the immigration sector to understand the Home Office’s requirements and work through them with the client to develop compelling narrative and responses to each bid question.
 We additionally ensured each response was evidence-based with the client’s capabilities and significant experience, and the value their service could bring to both detainees and the Home Office.
-Questions included: safety and security; women-centric services; providing meaningful activities; support access to legal and social visits; and escorting on medical appointments.

 This was a successful project for the client, resulting in a contract win.

-The client subsequently asked for our assistance to prepare another tender to the Ministry of Justice to provide residential accommodation and support for vulnerable women, have significant addiction issues or other social issues that put them at risk of re-offending.
+The client subsequently asked for our assistance to prepare another tender to the Ministry of Justice to provide residential accommodation and support for vulnerable women with significant addiction issues or other social issues that put them at risk of re-offending.